All Episodes

 That's Andrew Kumo.

-Andrew Cuomo as Elliot Spitzer Jr.
+Andrew Cuomo as Elliot Spitzer Jr. minus the call girls.

-There are contracts.
+Gee whiz, there are contracts.

-There's nothing anybody can do about if they succeed in this.
+There's nothing anybody can do about it.

-Here is Obama at the small business summit.
+Here is Obama at the Small Business Summit.

-He's working to resolve this matter with the new CEO, Edward Liddy, who, who, by the way, uh everybody needs to understand, came on board after the contracts that led to these bonuses were agreed to last year.
+Who, by the way, everybody needs to understand came on board after the contracts that led to these bonuses were agreed to last year.

 All right.